yathit/ydn-db/readme.md

 that should create three directories for closure-library, ydn-base and ydn-db.

-Run `ant deps` to generate closure dependency tree.

 Run local apache (recommended) or a static server on that directory.

+Go to ydn-db folder and run `ant deps` and `ant ydn-base.deps` to generate closure dependency tree.

 Use HTML files in the /test folder for getting started.
 These files are also used for debug development.